neos/neos-development-collection/TYPO3.Media/Documentation/References/ViewHelpers.rst

 typo3.media:uri.image
 ---------------------

-Renders the src path of a thumbnail image of a given TYPO3.Media image instance
+Renders the src path of a thumbnail image of a given Neos.Media image instance

-:Implementation: TYPO3\\Media\\ViewHelpers\\Uri\\ImageViewHelper
+:Implementation: Neos\\Media\\ViewHelpers\\Uri\\ImageViewHelper